ctb/zounds/README.txt

 -----------------------

-I've BLASTed 200,000 sequences against the 'nr' database using 128 simultaneous workers.
+I've BLASTed 200,000 sequences against the 'nr' database using 128 simultaneous workers, without any problems.
 In theory the disk and network I/O should be the most time-consuming aspect of the server, and since everything on the server side is threaded, I don't expect there to be server-side performance issues.

 On the client side there are likely to be a few performance problems: